 As is the case with any medical procedure, there are some inherent risks that your healthcare provider will discuss with you.
 These risks include infection at the location of the implants, injury to surrounding teeth or blood vessels, nerve damage that can be uncomfortable or painful in your other teeth, gums, lips, or chin, and sinus problems.
 The risk for sinus problems is typically higher when dental implants are placed in the upper jaw.
 Of course, these risks are managed and when they occur they are usually small and can be easily treated.

-Before you can undergo dental implant surgery, you have to thoroughly evaluated and prepared.
+Before you can undergo dental implant surgery, you have to be thoroughly evaluated and prepared.
 The preparation process includes an extensive dental exam during which dental x-rays are taken and models are made of your teeth and mouth.

 It also involves an in-depth treatment plan that is tailored to your unique dental situation.
 In many cases, a team of medical specialists will work together to ensure that every aspect of the implant surgery is covered.